DataDog/stratus-red-team/docs/ttps/AWS/aws.exfiltration.backdoor-s3-bucket-policy.md

-# Backdoor S3 bucket policy
+# Backdoor an S3 Bucket via its Bucket Policy

 Platform: AWS